-- Installation and maintenance of a firewall in order to create a secure private network
+- Installation and maintenance of a firewall to create a secure private network

 This is a shared responsibility, though the web-hosting provider should be at the forefront of the secured storage and transmission of all sensitive data.

-- Web-hosting providers must utilize a secure data protection model that combines multiple layers of physical and virtual defense procedures that include restricting access to servers and datacenters as well as enforced authentication of passwords and authorization protocols
+- Web-hosting providers must utilize a secure data protection model that combines multiple layers of physical and virtual defense procedures.
+These include restricting access to servers and data centers as well as enforced authentication of passwords and authorization protocols

-- Cardholder data, including validation codes and PIN numbers, must be encrypted when transmitted over an open or public network.
+- Cardholder data, including validation codes and PINs, must be encrypted when transmitted over an open or public network

-Applies primarily to web-hosting service providers, though attention to security vulnerabilities should also command the attention of merchants and their web development team.
+The responsibility applies primarily to web-hosting service providers.
+However, attention to security vulnerabilities should also command the attention of merchants and their web development team.

-- Anti-virus software must be regularly updated, either by the merchant’s IT team if their servers are self-managed or by the hosting provider if data is being housed or processed on outsourced or managed servers
+- Anti-virus software must be regularly updated, either by the merchant’s IT team if its servers are self-managed or by the hosting provider if data is housed or processed on outsourced or managed servers

-This is one aspect of PCI compliance that is largely the responsibility of the business owner and their web development team as it addresses data security on a more localized level.
+This one aspect of PCI compliance is largely the responsibility of the business owner and its web development team as it addresses data security on a more localized level.